iqual-ch/drupal-platform/docs/automation.md

    * Manual dispatch
    * Automatically by the GitHub Copilot coding agent before it starts working

 This workflow prepares the ephemeral GitHub Actions environment for the [GitHub Copilot coding agent](https://docs.github.com/en/copilot/using-github-copilot/coding-agent).
-It installs the shared agent skills from [`iqual-ch/claude-plugins`](https://github.com/iqual-ch/claude-plugins) and — for `platform.sh` deployments — a full local Drupal installation.
-Afterwards the SSH key is removed and verified to be gone, so the agent can build, lint and test the project but cannot reach remote environments.
+It installs the shared agent skills from [`iqual-ch/claude-plugins`](https://github.com/iqual-ch/claude-plugins).
+It does not install Drupal locally, since that would require exposing the `SSH_KEY` secret to the coding agent.

 See [AI Integration](./ai.md) for the full concept.